php-common-enums/proposed-enums/CONTRIBUTING.md

 Please create a GitHub Issue in the repository of the enum that has the bug.

-# How to fix a bug of improve an enum
+# How to fix a bug or improve an enum

 Please create a GitHub Pull Request in the repository of the enum that you want to fix or improve.